 Large EDA (Electronic Design Automation) companies currently provide mainly tools and methodologies for specific design domains (digital macros, analogue & RF macros, SW, package, PCB) which are only roughly linked and mostly not focused on European needs in design technology.
 Higher design levels are not well covered, even though some initiatives for the support of higher levels of abstraction do exist.
-Large system and semiconductor companies normally combine available (partial) solutions with (non standardized) inhouse solutions.
-A comprehensive seamless open and extendable open design ecosystem across the whole value chain has thus to be created, especially for supporting heterogeneous applications.
-Yield, heat, and mechanical stress need to be addressed in more holistic way.
-This will become increasing critical as parts are further embedded into packages (e.g. SiP, SoC) and opportunities for re-work, inspection and repair diminish.
-Design for testability and manufacturability are critical for the same reasons with a need to model and simulate processes as well as product behaviour.
+Large system and semiconductor companies normally combine available (partial) solutions with (non-standardized) inhouse solutions.
+A comprehensive seamless open and extendable open design ecosystem across the whole value chain must therefore be created, especially for supporting heterogeneous applications.
+Yield, heat, and mechanical stress need to be addressed in a more holistic way.
+This will become increasing critical as parts are deeper embedded into packages (e.g. SiP, SoC) and opportunities for re-work, inspection and repair diminish.
+For the same reasons, design for testability and manufacturability are critical with a need to model and simulate processes as well as product behaviour.

-To compete with low labour-cost countries, it is of topmost importance for Europe to develop and offer, at the right time, sophisticated feature-rich innovative products with the superior performance and quality needed to justify a higher price tag.
-Time-to-market is of crucial importance, since even a one-month delay in market introduction can result in a significant loss of revenue in fast moving markets, or in the complete loss of seasonal consumer markets.
-Life cycle cost analysis is also critical to ensure that installation, operation, maintenance, re-configuration over project life, re-cycling, etc. are all taken into account.
+To remain competitive, it is of utmost importance for Europe to develop and offer, at the right time, sophisticated feature-rich innovative products with the superior performance and quality needed to justify a higher price tag.
+Time-to-market is crucial, since even a one-month delay in market introduction can result in a significant loss of revenue in fast moving markets, or in the complete loss of seasonal consumer markets.
+Life cycle cost analysis is also critical to ensure that installation, operation, maintenance, re-configuration resp. updates and evolution over the complete product life cycle, re-cycling, etc. are all taken into account.
 Europe's competitiveness in ECS offerings will be enhanced for many applications when such a holistic assessment is undertaken.

 The Smart Systems sector in Europe covers nearly all required technologies and competencies.
-With more than 6,000 innovative companies in the EU, the sector employs approx. 827,600 people (2012), of which 8% or 66,200 are involved in R&D with a budget of EUR 9.6 bn per year.
+With more than 6,000 innovative companies in the EU, the sector employs approx. 827,600 people (2012), of which 8% or 66,200 are involved in R&D with a budget of EUR 9.6 bn per year61.
 New R&D&I actions are expected to further strengthen the European leadership in Smart Systems technologies and to increase the global market share of European companies in the sector.
 New Smart System solutions will feature higher levels of integration, decreased size and decreased cost.
 Time to market for subsequent products will be reduced by new designs, building blocks, testing and self-diagnosis strategies, methods and tools capable of meeting the prospect use-case requirements on reliability, robustness, functional safety and security in harsh and/or not trusted environments.